gaelforget/MITgcm.jl/docs/src/functionalities_configurations.md

 ## Verification Experiments

-The [MITgcm/verification](https://mitgcm.readthedocs.io/en/latest/getting_started/getting_started.html) folder is found in the `MITgcm` source code.
-It provides a suite of basic configurations used by model developers.
+The [MITgcm/verification](https://mitgcm.readthedocs.io/en/latest/getting_started/getting_started.html) sub-folder of the `MITgcm` source code provides a suite of small model configurations, often used by model developers.

-To use them, you want to download the `MITgcm` source code.
-For example :
+To use them, you first want to use [`MITgcm_download`](@ref) to get the source code.

 ```@example 1
 using MITgcm